smmehrab/lexicon/README.md

 # lexicon
-English to Bengali Dictionary with Perfect Hashing
+English to Bangla Dictionary with Perfect Hashing